mozilla-services/heka/docs/source/configuration.rst

 Parameters:

 - address (string):
-    An IP address:port on which this plugin will listen.
+    An IP address:port on which this plugin will write to.
     Defaults to: localhost:2003

 Example: